gopalsognigbe/project_website_static-/README.md

-A website static with responsive design
+A website static with responsive design with options based on screen size